AWS Network ACL and subnets: network level security

 Learn how to secure your VPC using an AWS Network ACL and subnets.
 Network ACLs act as a firewall for controlling traffic in and out of a VPC subne...Learn More

 In this article, I’m going to break AWS networking down to its basic building blocks to offer some big-picture insight.
-By the way, you might enjoy this complete Cloud Academy course on VPCs and AWS networking.
+By the way, you might enjoy Cloud Academy’s course on VPCs and AWS networking.

-The following are what I believe are the main network-oriented services on AWS:
+The following are what I believe the main network-oriented services on AWS: